An Essential Step-By-Step Guide to Sharps Disposal for Home Patients

 Frequently Asked Questions

-Employers must follow the OSHA Bloodborne Pathogens standard in regard to sharps containers and their disposal.
-These need to be of a red color, or should have been labeled with the universal biohazard symbol so that they are easily identifiable.
-Containers for disposing contaminated needles and other associated sharps should also always remain within reachable distance from where these objects will be used.
-Overfilling them is prohibited as well.
+These containers need to be red or labeled with the universal biohazard symbol for easy identification.
+Containers for disposing of contaminated needles and other associated sharps should always be within reachable distance from where these objects will be used.
+Overfilling them is also prohibited.

 What is the best place to dispose of sharps?

-The safest way to get rid of sharps is through a specialized container at an authorized collection station, hospital or nursing home.
-Alternatively, medical facilities such as doctors’ offices and pharmacies, health departments, waste disposal sites like fire stations and police stations can accept these containers for proper disposal too.
-For those who are looking for extra convenience when it comes to discarding their used sharp items, some businesses will provide the relevant boxes along with return shipping labels after charging a fee.
+The safest way to get rid of sharps is through a specialized container at an authorized collection station, hospital, or nursing home.
+Alternatively, medical facilities such as doctors’ offices and pharmacies, health departments, and waste disposal sites like fire stations and police stations can accept these containers for proper disposal too.

 What types of sharps are used in home healthcare?

-In home health settings, lancets, insulin pens, needles, syringes and infusion sets are widely used.
+In-home health settings, lancets, insulin pens, needles, syringes, and infusion sets are widely used.
 These items can be essential for administering treatments such as injections and other specialized care processes at home.